 The selected candidates for this role must adhere to privacy and confidentiality guidelines and would ideally have experience in social work, youth counselling, psychology or similar fields is preferred.

 This team is led by the Welfare Coordinator.
+The Position Descriptions are below.

 The Coordinator of this team will be responsible for managing the team and ensuring that during the program it functions smoothly and that all deadlines are met.
 Applicants should be responsible and have experience in leadership roles, in addition to the other skills required by the Zine team.